hwdsl2/whisper-install/README.md

 - Installs Whisper as a systemd service with a dedicated system user
 - Models downloaded from HuggingFace and cached in `/var/lib/whisper`

-> 📘 **New book:** [The Self-Hosted AI Builder’s Guide](https://books2read.com/aiguide?store=amazon).
-A practical guide to building, securing, and operating your own private AI stack.
+> 📘 **Kindle Countdown Deal: $0.99/£0.99 (US & UK).** [The Self-Hosted AI Builder’s Guide](https://books2read.com/aiguide?store=amazon) is a practical guide to building, securing, and operating your own private AI stack.

 **Also available:**